 The Bottom Line

-Moving to La Linea from the UK is manageable if you do the paperwork in the right order.
+Moving to La Línea from the UK is manageable if you do the paperwork in the right order.
 NIE first, everything else second.
-Get it from the consulate before you travel, do not leave it until after arrival.
-The rental market is competitive for good flats near the border, so be ready to commit when you find something decent.
+Get it from the consulate before you travel and do not leave it until after arrival.
+The rental market is competitive for good flats near the border, so be ready to commit when you find something suitable.
+With the Gibraltar-Spain treaty heading for provisional application on 15 July 2026, more people are looking at the Spanish side than ever before.

 Frequently Asked Questions